This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Seasonal Migrants

-- Common redpolls tracking food availability
+- Common redpolls, smartly tracking food availability.

 Rare Visitors

-- Northern Goshawk: Wilderness navigator
+- Northern Goshawk: A bold navigator of Alaska’s wilderness.

 Regional Variations